michaelgrosner/tribeca/README.md

 ### Build notes

-Make sure your build machine has [node](https://nodejs.org/en/download/package-manager/) installed, and also ensure `make dist` provides all dependencies without errors.
+Make sure your build machine has [node](https://nodejs.org/en/download/package-manager/) installed, also ensure `make lib` provides all dependencies without errors.

 To rebuild the application with your modifications, see `make help` and choose a target (just `make` may be what you are looking for).